5l1v3r1/email-guesser-3/README.md

 npm start
 ```

-I would love to complete the challenge, but 2 days was just not enough for me to do so thouroughly.
+I would love to complete the challenge if given more time, but 2 days was just not enough for me to do so thouroughly for the frontend portion.